 According to the Security Standard Final Rule, a covered entity may permit a BA to create, receive, maintain or transmit ePHI on the covered entities behalf only if the BA obtains satisfactory assurances, in accordance with §164.305(a) that the BA will appropriately safeguard the information.

-This information is intended to provide assurance that Scrypt will safeguard all information transferred to and from covered entities while using our products and services.
-Scrypt has implemented physical, organizational and technical safeguards necessary to protect the confidentiality and integrity of the information being processed.
+This information is intended to provide assurance that Medici will safeguard all information transferred to and from covered entities while using our products and services.
+We have implemented physical, organizational and technical safeguards necessary to protect the confidentiality and integrity of the information being processed.